scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3c title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 3"}

-Here, AS F receives two different PCBs via two different links from core AS Core.
-Moreover, AS F uses two different links to send two different PCBs to AS G, each PCB containing the respective egress interfaces.
-AS G extends the two PCBs and forwards them over a single link to a child AS.

-PCBs are used to explore paths within or between ISDs.
-As PCBs traverse the network, they accumulate path and forwarding information on AS-level.
+As shown in the previous figures, PCBs accumulate path and forwarding information on AS-level when they transit the network.
 One could say that a PCB represents a single path segment that can be used to construct end-to-end forwarding paths.
 However, there is a difference between a PCB and a (registered) path segment.
-A PCB is a so-called "travelling path segment" that accumulates AS entries as it transits the network, as is shown in the previous figures.
-A (registered) path segment, instead, is a "snapshot" of a travelling PCB at a given time T and from the vantage point of a particular AS X. This is illustrated by {{figure-4}}.
-This figure shows several possible path segments to reach AS G. It is up to AS G to decide via which of these path segments it wants to be reached, and thus which path segments it will register.
+A PCB is a so-called "travelling path segment" that accumulates AS entries when traversing the Internet.
+A (registered) path segment, instead, is a "snapshot" of a travelling PCB at a given time T and from the vantage point of a particular AS A. This is illustrated by {{figure-4}}.
+This figure shows several possible path segments to reach AS Z, based on the PCBs "g", "h", "i", and "j" from {{figure-3c}} above.
+It is up to AS Z to decide via which of these path segments it wants to be reached, and thus which path segments it will register.

 ~~~~
                 AS Entry Core         AS Entry Y          AS Entry Z

                +-------------+     +-------------+     +-------------+